 The Wheel, or An Roth

 In 1987 we had been asked by Údarás, the Gaelic agency for the Gaeltacht, to devise a tour for the West of Ireland. Údarás had heard about our tour of the Outer Islands of Scotland, and suggested something similar.
 The resulting show was An Roth, or The Wheel.
 It was based on a radio-play I had stumbled across years’ before, missing the beginning.
 It was a dark story involving two men who meet a stranger.
-He promises a handsome reward if they deliver a wheel to another town.
+He promises a handsome reward if they deliver a wheel to another village.
 They start off, pushing the wheel by hand and thinking it’s going to be easy money.
 They have various encounters on the way.
 Its only when they’re getting close to their destination, after increasingly strange confrontations, that the truth dawns on them – that the wheel is going to be used to break the body of a prisoner.
 It reminded me of the wheels on skeletal poles in the background of Brueghel’s painting ‘The Triumph of Death’.

 We still have the tour diary for 1987 – it’s a reminder of how complicated touring abroad was in pre-EU days.
 It involved carnets, with an attached list of 250 numbered items that had to be described in full (‘one detachable tin puppet nose’) and then sealed to await customs inspection.
 In Dublin we were nearly sent back home because there were a few strands of loose hay on the floor of the horse box.
 These joys once again await post-Brexit.